Phantom-Studiosad/Exam-Scheduling-Management-System_Mobile-App/README.md

 # EXAM-SCHEDULING-MANAGEMENT-SYSTEM (ESMS)

 A DBMS project that aims to automate the whole tedious task of conducting exams.
-A mobile application written in flutter using android studio to automate the process of Exam Scheduling and Management.
-Yeah, I know, The title gives it away.
+A mobile application that runs on both android and ios, written in flutter using android studio to automate the process of Exam Scheduling and Management.
+Yeah, I know, The title gives it away.😎

 ## About The Project